+The diffuse light on the cloudy day more evenly illuminates all faces of the building, leaving no faces in dark shadow.
 The Disney Concert Hall in Los Angeles required remediation to its shiny skin as the curves were creating hot points in the adjacent streets that were dangerous to cars and pedestrians.